argo-marketplace/future_of_california/index.md

 1. All of California’s state and local government programs should clearly articulate the intended goals of their public services and use data to measure results achieved.
-1. Every state agency and local government in California should make their public data open and machine readable by default.
+1. Every state agency and local government in California should by default make their public data open and machine readable unless there is a compelling reason otherwise.
 That should include the dollars spent on legacy information technology systems (at the level of detail of StackShare.io unless there is a compelling reason otherwise) and data detailing all public procurement.
 1. California should prioritize standardizing datasets critical to basic public services – such as Consolidated Annual Financial Reports (“CAFRs”) and parcel level zoning information – across government agencies to enable collaboration